jittu1122/dog-demo/README.md

 # dog-demo
-Assesment project for ADVOCO IT serivces.
+Assesment project for ADVOCO IT services.